geraldb/talks/crypto.md

-title: Blockchain Evolution - 1st, 2nd, 3rd, 4th Generation - From Bitcoin to Ethereum 1.0
+# Blockchain Evolution - 1st, 2nd, 3rd, 4th Generation - From Bitcoin to Ethereum 1.0
 to Libra to Ethereum 2.0